COVID-19 Shifts Buyer Behavior

 Marketing is always an evolving area for businesses, never more so than at this moment in history.
 Business owners and CMOs who did not reexamine and adapt their marketing strategies to accommodate COVID-era changes will be less successful long term.

 Sticking to old marketing strategies may even threaten a company’s ability to survive.

 Changes in Buyer Behavior During COVID

-Interestingly, although the pandemic has caused people to feel a great deal of uncertainty about the economy, businesses and consumers continue to do research and make online purchases.
+Interestingly, although the pandemic caused people to feel a great deal of uncertainty about the economy, businesses and consumers continue to do research and make online purchases.

 According to data collected by Data Hub on current market statistics during the coronavirus pandemic, over 64% of US adults reported they are shopping in stores less.
 In fact, during this same period, online shopping has escalated — a 40% increase.

 In addition, over 80% of C-suite executives believe that both the retail and dining industries have changed forever because of the COVID pandemic.
 Over half of those surveyed expect that consumers will move to online shopping only (including purchasing online and picking up in store or curbside).